Hensonmw/BRA/README.md

     conda install biopython

 BRA requires PEAR to be download and located in your path.
-PEAR does have dependacies that need to be installed if they are not already on your computer:
+PEAR does have dependencies that need to be installed if they are not already on your computer:

     apt-get install build-essential autoconf automake libtool